Raz-Dahan/aws_s3_flask_app/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.8 or higher is installed on your system.
-- Docker and Docker Compose are installed if you plan to use Docker.

 ### Installation